lawmana/EV333_AtmosphericScience/README.md

 ## 2. Create a new Python environment
 [Additional documentation for creating an environment with commands](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
 1. Open the terminal (Mac) or command prompt (Windows).
-2. To create an environment called **Atmo_EV333** for this course with a specific version of Python (here Python 3.11), copy and paste the following line:
+2. To create an environment called **Atmo_EV333** for this course with a specific version of Python (here Python 3.11) and some of the Python packages you will need for this course, copy and paste the following line:
 ```
-conda create --name Atmo_EV333 python=3.11
+conda create --name Atmo_EV333 python=3.11 numpy xarray matplotlib cartopy scipy
 ```
 3. When conda asks you to proceed, type `y`:
 ```
 proceed ([y]/n)?
 ```
 This creates the Atmo_EV333 environment.
+The following Python packages are installed: [NumPy](https://numpy.org/doc/stable/index.html), [Matplotlib](https://matplotlib.org), [Cartopy](https://scitools.org.uk/cartopy/docs/latest/), and [SciPy](https://scipy.org).

 ## 3. Activate your Python environment
 In the terminal (Mac) or Command Prompt (Windows)